stendalcassio/be-the-hero/README.md

 ROCKEATSEAT PROJECT

-We built a website that
+We built a website with HTML, CSS AND JS